-As the ramping continues, wave energy is dissipated such that the low marsh vegetation traps sediment, building up to mid-marsh habitat.
+As the ramping continues, wave energy is dissipated such that the low marsh vegetation traps sediment, building up

 Ramp with new bluff forming (RI)

 When the new mid-marsh levels, the ramped profile steepens and wind wave energy begins to erode the new mid-marsh, creating a new scarp.
 And the cycle continues...